Devon and Cornwall Police: Performance and PEEL inspection

 In 2010, Devon and Cornwall had the fourth lowest crime rate per 1,000 people in England.
 Recorded crime dropped by 12% between June 2009 and July 2010, compared to an 8% drop across England and Wales.
 In this survey, there were drops in all categories of crime except sexual offences and drug crimes, accounted for by increased reporting and more effective targeting of drug offences.

 Confidence in the police and public perceptions of crime were also better than the national average.

 His Majesty's Inspectorate of Constabulary and Fire & Rescue Services (HMICFRS) conducts a periodic police effectiveness, efficiency and legitimacy (PEEL) inspection of each police service's performance.
 In February 2023, the force was awarded the following grades in its PEEL inspection:

 Budget cuts

 Proposed regional merger

-In 2006, the Home Office announced plans to reduce the number of police forces in the UK from 42 to 24 in an attempt to save money.
-The plans were abandoned later that year due to lack of funding for the mergers, however the idea has resurfaced many times.

-The proposed idea was for Devon and Cornwall Police to merge with Gloucestershire Constabulary, Wiltshire Police, Avon and Somerset Constabulary and Dorset Police.

-The plans were criticised by all the involved forces, stating that it would lead to poor quality service and a reduction in local policing.
+In 2006, the Home Office announced plans to amalgamate a number of English and Welsh police forces in order to better combat the terrorism and organised crime that crosses force boundaries.
+The proposed idea would have merged Devon and Cornwall Police with Wiltshire Police, Avon and Somerset Police and Dorset Police.
+The plans, which would have cut the number of forces in England and Wales from 43 to 24, were abandoned in July 2006.
+However, in 2010 alternative plans were put forward which would have included Gloucestershire Police in a West Country merger.
+These plans were criticised by four of the forces involved, expressing concerns that they would lead to poor quality service and a reduction in local policing.